chuanconggao/BlobDict/README.md

   - It supports local file systems via `PathLib`
     - Ideally use provided `LocalPath` class (which is a subclass of `Path`) for full support
   - It also supports cloud file systems (like AWS S3 (and competible Cloudflare R2), Azure Blob Storage, and Google Cloud Storage) via [`CloudPathLib`](https://cloudpathlib.drivendata.org/stable/)
+- `GitBlobDict` for specified Git repo on file system as storage, with relative file path as key
+  - It auto commits any add/update/delete
+  - It auto syncs with remote if enabled
 - `VulkeyBlobDict` for Vulkey/Redis-based storage, with optional TTL
 - Specially, `MultiReplicaBlobDict` for utilizing multiple blob dicts underneath
   - For example, you can use in-memory or local file system blob dict as cache layer, while any cloud file system blob dict as storage